Learn to cocreate inclusive public places that represent a community's love of place, identity and future aspirations.

 The portfolio, letter of intent and contact information for three references need to be submitted to SlideRoom (https://asudesign.slideroom.com/#/Login).
 The Design School requires that these be submitted in addition to the graduate admission application requirements.

 Admission to the program is selective.
 Admission cannot be deferred; students must enroll in the semester for which they are admitted, otherwise they will need to go through the entire application process again for the year in which they are applying.

-Applicants may be admitted to the two-year program with deficiencies if their previous coursework is not equivalent to the ASU undergraduate requirements and standards.
+Applicants may be admitted to the one-year program with deficiencies if their previous coursework is not equivalent to the ASU undergraduate requirements and standards.
 Deficiencies must be completed prior to taking the required courses, if necessary.
-This may cause the student to take longer than two years to complete the program.
+This may cause the student to take longer than one year to complete the program.

 A personal interview is not required; however, a candidate wishing to visit the school is welcome, and the candidate should make arrangements by contacting the department.